hanuschkin/DeepLearning_XOexample_Caffe/README.md

 # deep-learning-XOexample
-A brief and illustrative example how convolutional neural networks (CNNs) work:
+A brief and illustrative example how convolutional neural networks (CNNs) work (Caffe implementation):
-Two simple image categories (X and O images) / Caffe &amp; Matlab
+Two simple image categories (X and O images)

 The example is inspired by Brandon Rohrer's 'Data Science and Robots' blog.